Whether you love starry night skies, breezy beaches or quiet nature, these open-air spots offer a dining experience you won’t soon forget.

-After being cooped up indoors for hours on end, heading out for some fresh air, sun and breeze – all while having a delish meal and a cold tipple or two in hand – sounds like the perfect remedy for cabin fever.
-We’ve scoured the island for the best places for alfresco dining in Singapore, and unearthed these open-air gems amongst the forestry, by the sea, and way up high.
+After being cooped up indoors for hours on end, heading out for some fresh air, sunny rays and cool breezes – all while having a delish meal and a cold tipple or two in hand – sounds like the perfect remedy for cabin fever.
+If you’ve ticked off all the rooftop restaurants in the city, fret not.
+We’ve scoured the island for the best alfresco restaurants and unearthed these gems amongst forestry and by the sea and quay.

 Dine amidst lush greenery

 Hop into the Alice in Wonderland-esque stomping ground, set within the lush greens of Dempsey.
 Whether it’s a birthday party you’re planning, an intimate dinner date, a spot of tea, or a boozy sesh armed with its specially curated craft gins and house-made tonics, nothing beats unwinding at this whimsical garden of a wonderland just outside its sister restaurant, The White Rabbit.